All Israel

 “The President believes it is proper first, before discussing the pardon request itself, to exhaust a process that could lead to the formulation of a settlement between the parties, outside the walls of the courtroom,” the statement continued.

 Netanyahu, who has been under investigation on corruption charges for nearly six years, formally requested a pardon from Herzog in November 2025.
-In his extraordinary request, which did not contain an admission of guilt, Netanyahu argued that his trial, with the required frequent court appearances, was dividing Israeli society and hindering his ability to focus on pressing national security matters, including conflict with Iran.
-He also argued that cancelling the trial would help heal the political rifts in the nation and allow him to focus on state affairs.
+In his extraordinary request, which did not contain an admission of guilt, Netanyahu argued that his trial – with the required frequent court appearances – was dividing Israeli society and hindering his ability to focus on pressing national security matters, including conflict with Iran.
+He also argued that canceling the trial would help heal political rifts in the nation and allow him to focus on state affairs.

-According to the Times report, Herzog believes that seeking a plea deal offers a better option for the unity of the nation, with any potential pardon being subject to judicial review, which could further inflame the already tense political debate surrounding the prime minister.
+According to the NYT report, Herzog believes that pursuing a plea deal would better serve national unity, while any potential pardon would be subject to judicial review and could further intensify the already heated political debate surrounding the prime minister.

 Both before and after Netanyahu submitted his request, Herzog has resisted several attempts at pressuring a decision by U.S. President Donald Trump.
-In March, Trump attacked Herzog over his failure to issue a pardon, calling Herzog a “disgrace” and claiming that Herzog had promised to pardon Netanyahu, a claim that Herzog’s office denied.
+In March, Trump attacked Herzog over his failure to issue a pardon, calling the Israeli president a “disgrace” and claiming that Herzog had promised to pardon Netanyahu, which Herzog’s office denied

 At that time, the President's Office maintained a neutral stance, issuing an official response.